Have you ever celebrated May Day? I’m sharing an inexpensive and darling idea on how to make May Day baskets for neighbors.

 It takes me back to simpler times.
 I remember when we got excited about the ice cream man, or played monopoly on the front porch, maybe hide and seek after a day of baseball in the field.
 Or maybe when the street lights would come on and it meant it was time to go in.
 When the party lights on our screened porch looked like this.

 When the house was full of the sounds of baseball games on the tv and box fans in the windows.
 Yes simpler times indeed.

 Can I just tell you the joy it brought me this morning to knock and run at my neighbors?
-I am sitting on my porch finishing my post and can hear the couple that recently moved in across the street with a one year old saying “Oh My Goodness – How Fun”.
+I was sitting on my porch could hear the couple that recently moved in across the street with a one year old saying “Oh My Goodness – How Fun”.
 It made me happy and I think it made them happy too.
 Isn’t that what it’s all about?

-As you begin this new month of May – may you find joy in the little things, the simple things, and I hope you get a chance to pick some wildflowers.
+As you look to the month of May – may you find joy in the little things, the simple things, and I hope you get a chance to pick some wildflowers.

 This post may contain affiliate links.